 FRA’s work in the area of AI and big data began in 2017.
 In February 2018, it held an expert meeting including participants from academia, business, NGOs, policy makers and other relevant actors.
 This was followed by the publication of a focus paper on the discriminatory potential of algorithms in May 2018.

-Work has continued into 2019 with FRA participating in several conferences related to the development of AI policies to ensure the inclusion of fundamental rights in all discussions and processes.
+Work continued into 2019 and 2020 with FRA participating in several conferences related to the development of AI policies to ensure the inclusion of fundamental rights in all discussions and processes.
 A second focus paper was published in June 2019 on data quality in artificial intelligence.
 A third focus paper on facial recognition technology was published in November 2019.
 The report Getting the future right - Artificial intelligence and fundamental rights was published in December 2020.

 All of these activities form part of a greater overall project on the impact of AI on fundamental rights in the EU, running from 2019-2021.
 The project assesses the positive and negative fundamental rights implications of new technologies in Estonia, Finland, France, the Netherlands and Spain across various policy areas such as public administration, healthcare, law enforcement, and retailing.